hostjane/hostjane.github.io/_pages/earnings.md

 ![](/assets/snapshot.png)

 Standard earnings is 95%.
-HostJane pays all credit card processing and overhead costs from our Marketplace Fee.
+HostJane pays all overhead costs from our Marketplace Fee.

 Use the Set Your Price calculator when creating or editing your listing to calculate how much your Buyer will pay and how much you will earn on each order.